awsdocs/aws-doc-sdk-examples/javav2/example_code/kendra/Readme.md

 - **s3BucketName** - An Amazon S3 bucket name used as your data source.
 - **dataSourceDescription** – The ARN of am IAM role with permission to access the data source.
 - **text** – The text used to perform a query operation.
-- **dataSourceRoleArn** – The ARN of am IAM role with permission to access the data source..
+- **dataSourceRoleArn** – The ARN of am IAM role with permission to access the data source.

 ### Command line
 To run the JUnit tests from the command line, you can use the following command.